-In August 2017, more than 5,000 people gathered in the Skolkovo Innovation Center in Moscow for Vitalik’s speech.
-He mentioned that Russia is among the top three states when it comes to research and testing of Blockchain technologies, alongside England and Singapore.
-Moreover, Moscow boasts one of the enormous clusters of nodes on the entire Ethereum network.
+In August 2017, more than 5,000 people gathered at the Skolkovo Innovation Center in Moscow for Buterin’s speech.
+He mentioned that Russia is among the top three states when it comes to researching and testing blockchain technologies, alongside England and Singapore.
+Moreover, Moscow boasts one of the largest clusters of nodes on the entire Ethereum network.

-Vitalik also mentioned that Russian President Vladimir Putin is aware of blockchain, saying that this means that the hype around the technology is at its peak.
-Buterin met with Putin during his visit, with some media outlets claiming this meeting was one of Vitalik’s conditions for the trip.
-During the meeting, Buterin described the opportunities for using the technologies he developed in Russia, and the president has supported this idea.
+Buterin also mentioned that Russian President Vladimir Putin is aware of blockchain, saying that this means that the hype around the technology is at its peak.
+Buterin met with Putin during his visit, with some media outlets claiming this meeting was one of Buterin’s conditions for the trip.
+During the meeting, Buterin described the opportunities for using the technologies he developed in Russia, and the president supported this idea.

-In October 2017, Russia’s largest and state-owned bank Sberbank announced that it joined Enterprise Ethereum Alliance.
-Before that, the only Russian company in the alliance was QIWI — an electronic payment service provider.
-Already, Sberbank reported that it has been working with regulators, the minister of economy, other Russian banks and Russia’s International Chamber of Commerce and completed testing on a “smart” letter of credit and a letter of guarantee.
+In October 2017, Russia’s largest and state-owned bank, Sberbank, announced that it had joined the Enterprise Ethereum Alliance.
+Before that, the only Russian company in the alliance was QIWI, an electronic payment service provider.
+Already, Sberbank reported that it has been working with regulators, the minister of economy, other Russian banks and Russia’s International Chamber of Commerce and has completed testing on a “smart” letter of credit and a letter of guarantee.

 Buterin was awarded the Thiel Fellowship Award in 2014 to bring his innovative scientific and technical projects to life.
-He has also won the World Technology Network (WTN) prize for IT software in 2014, defeating Mark Zuckerberg of Facebook.
-He also made it to Fortune 40 under 40 list and Forbes 30 under 30 lists.
-In 2018, the University of Basel awarded Buterin with an honorary degree.
-At the Dies Academicus — an annual celebration of the university's establishment — he was honored by the institution's Faculty of Business and Economics for his work on blockchain development.
+He also won the World Technology Network (WTN) prize for IT software in 2014, defeating Mark Zuckerberg of Facebook.
+He also made it to the Fortune 40 Under 40 list and the Forbes 30 Under 30 list.

 Buterin’s plans for the future

-Buterin expects that Ethereum will be “ruling the Metaverse” in ten years.
+Buterin expects that Ethereum will be “ruling the metaverse” in 10 years.
 The metaverse is an idea for a vast virtual world where people can interact with one another and with digital objects as avatars.

-According to him, Ethereum is amazingly positioned to be a fundamental part of the Metaverse as the internet plus the shared state allows objects to flow between platforms.
-Overall, he believes that the Ethereum Name Service (ENS) ecosystem provides a web 3.0 username for all of your Bitcoin addresses and decentralized websites, as well as the concept of users and items having cross-platform identities, is an obvious application that people don't understand, but ENS offers these solutions.
+According to him, Ethereum is amazingly positioned to be a fundamental part of the metaverse, as the internet plus the shared state allow objects to flow between platforms.
+Overall, he believes that the Ethereum Name Service (ENS) ecosystem provides a Web3 username for crypto addresses and decentralized websites, as well as the concept of users and items having cross-platform identities.
+This is an obvious application that people don’t understand, but ENS offers these solutions.

-Buterin is most intrigued about Zero-Knowledge Succinct Non-Interactive Argument of Knowledge, or zk-SNARKS, a cryptographic proof that allows one party to establish that it has specific information without exposing it.
+Buterin is most intrigued by the Zero-Knowledge Succinct Non-Interactive Argument of Knowledge, or zk-SNARKS, a cryptographic proof that allows one party to establish that it has specific information without exposing it.
 It essentially eliminates the need for interaction between the prover and the verifier.